TMNTturtleguy/es-theme-ComicBook/readme.txt

 - Nismo - for all of the testing, input, and suggested improvements
 - Ruckage - for updating font characters to support multiple languages.

 This theme is designed for 16:9 aspect ratio only.
-It will work on small screens and is tested to work on up to 55" 4K HDTV with excelent quality
+It will work on small screens and is tested to work on up to 55" 4K HDTV with excellent quality
 -it was noticed on some TV (LG HDTV) that the raspberry Pi picture is zoomed when the TV is set to 16:9.
 Change the TV ratio to "list".
-All other Tv's work 16:9
+All other TV's work 16:9
 -To be sure the theme is displayed correctly, there should be a gray border around all sides of the theme.

 Thanks to new optimization and ES updates by @pjft there are no issues with performance.
 VRAM should be set to 100.

 See UserModInstruct.txt for instructions on available user modifications.

-v2 is designed on EmulationStation with maxSize for video and carasoul updates.
-It also works on the udpated Screensaver OMX build by @pjft on Apr2017
+v2 is designed on EmulationStation with maxSize for video and carousel updates.
+It also works on the updated Screensaver OMX build by @pjft on Apr2017
 -Video and images will work properly on both VLC and OMX players.
 -If running on an older of ES without maxSize.
 Edit line 78 of comic_book.xml to <size>.
 -If running ES with carousel build, the games available should be in comic book font.
 If not up to date, standard font will show.

-Game Hacks Sytem views Available:
+Game Hacks System views Available:
-- add the following to your roms foler and es_systems.cfg.
-The abbreviation letters should be the name of the rom folder and the name of the theme in the es_system.cfg Simply copy your roms from the regular system into tne roms folder and apply hacks.
+- add the following to your roms folder and es_systems.cfg.
+The abbreviation letters should be the name of the rom folder and the name of the theme in the es_system.cfg Simply copy your roms from the regular system into the roms folder and apply hacks.
 - gbh (game boy)
 - gbah (game boy advanced)
 - nesh (nes)